rgutzen/ValidationTools/README.md

         + assemblysize; assemblycorr; assemblycorr with backgroundcorr
 + How to evaluate the significance of high-dim angles?
     + Forward problem to mathematician!
++ Use Depth Functions for multivariate significance of results
++ GED (generalized eigenvalue decompositon): de Cheveigné and Parra "Joint decorrelation ..."
 + Theoretical distribution of correlation matrix eigenvalues
 + Visualisation in -N/ K-space? -> DataHigh (for Win?)
 + PCA directly on binned spiketrains/ inst. firing rate (t)